JakobTheDev/awesome-devsecops/readme.md

 ### Static Analysis

-Static Analysis Security Testing (SAST) tools scan software for vulnerabilities without executing he target software.
-Typically static analysis will scan the source code for security flaws such as the use of unsafe functions, hard-coded secrets and configuration issues.
+Static Analysis Security Testing (SAST) tools scan software for vulnerabilities without executing the target software.
+Typically, static analysis will scan the source code for security flaws such as the use of unsafe functions, hard-coded secrets and configuration issues.
 SAST tools often come in the form of IDE plugins and CLIs that can be integrated into CI/CD pipelines.

 <!-- omit in toc -->
 #### Multi-Language Support